GemmaClucas/Matinicus-Rock-2021-Atlantic-Puffins/README.md

   --output-path editing_database

 ```
-I added the sequence and corresponding taxonomy string to each file.
+I added the sequence and corresponding taxonomy string to each file by hand.
 Then I imported them back into Qiime:
 ```
 qiime tools import \
   --input-path editing_database/taxonomy.tsv \